Left Sleeve – My Journey

 Outdoor Adventure Skills

-These badges form a 3×3 grid on the left sleeve.
+These badges form a three by three grid on the left sleeve.
 Scouts should wear only the highest achieved Stage in each of the nine broad activity/skill areas – Bushcraft, Bushwalking, Camping, Alpine, Aquatics, Boating, Cycling, Paddling, Vertical

 - Any Stage that is completed should be recognised with the relevant badge – it is more that not all badges will be worn on the sleeve.